FolaisSK/CC201/labs/2_IntroKubernetes/instructions.md

 hello-world-dd6b5d745-m89fc   0/1     ContainerCreating   0          8s
 hello-world-dd6b5d745-qvs9t   1/1     Running             0          35s
 ```
-Otherwise, the status of each will be the same, but the age of one Pod will be less than the others.
+Otherwise, the status of each will be the same, but the age of one Pod will be less than the others and the Pod name will be a new name.
 ```
 NAME                    READY   STATUS    RESTARTS   AGE hello-world-dd6b5d745-f9xjk   1/1     Running   0          39s